DHL Calls For Innovators To Submit Sustainability Ideas And Solutions To Fast Forward Challenge In Asia Pacific

 The first and second Era of Sustainable Logistics events were held in Valencia, Spain, and Dubai, United Arab Emirates, in April and December 2023, respectively.
 These efforts are a part of DHL's commitment to achieving net-zero emissions for logistics operations by 2050 by uniting decision-makers, thought leaders and stakeholders to focus on developing cleaner, greener logistics.
 Innovators that would like to make a difference in building greener supply chains, or are interested in learning how to make their business future-ready, can also apply for a ticket to the event here .

-For more details on the Fast Forward Challenge: Sustainable Solutions APAC Edition, please visit here or contact DHL at [email protected] .
+For more details on the Fast Forward Challenge: Sustainable Solutions APAC Edition, please visit here or contact DHL at ... .

 Legal Disclaimer: